I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfresource/nf-wdfresource-wdfioresourcerequirementslistgetcount.md

 <p>The following code example shows how an <a href="wdf.evtdevicefilterremoveresourcerequirements">EvtDeviceFilterRemoveResourceRequirements</a> callback function can obtain the number of logical configurations that are contained in a resource requirements list.</p>

-<p>For more information about resource requirements lists, see <a href="wdf.hardware_resources_for_kmdf_drivers">Hardware Resources for Framework-Based Drivers</a>.</p>

-<p>The following code example shows how an <a href="wdf.evtdevicefilterremoveresourcerequirements">EvtDeviceFilterRemoveResourceRequirements</a> callback function can obtain the number of logical configurations that are contained in a resource requirements list.</p>

 ## -requirements
 <table>
 <tr>